 With this week being Mental Health Awareness week, I felt I needed to give my two pennies worth.
 Being someone who has suffered with anxiety and depression, I know all too well of the importance of this week.
 This year’s theme is kindness and that doesn’t just mean being kind to other people, but also being kind to yourself.

-Firstly, I want to say having a mental illness do not define me, neither is it a part of my personality.
+Firstly, I want to say having a mental illness does not define me, neither is it a part of my personality.
 However, I often have a habit of catastrophising my feelings and letting them run away unnoticed.
 This gives the impression that how you are feeling in that moment, will be how you feel forever.

 At the time of writing this, I was having one of those ‘bad brain days’ – I woke up feeling low and I frantically searched for a reason why I was experiencing these emotions.
 The problem here is dwelling on these feelings and sensations – they can consume you and before you know it you’ve given up for the day and have gone back to bed.
 Obviously if going back to bed is the best option for you then do it, but I find once I’ve analysed and come to term with my emotions in that moment, I have a better chance of moving forward.